 Vitamin K2 and CoQ10 provide similar support to the heart and blood vessels, but a staple of traditional medical treatment for cardiovascular health actually works against both of these vital nutrients.

 Effect on heart health.
 The body produces matrix Gla protein (MGP), a K-dependent protein that is the most potent natural inhibitor of calcification known today (1).
 But to perform this function, MGP must be activated.
-When the body has adequate amounts of vitamin K2 (specifically as menaquinone-7, or MK-7, as it is said to be the most biologically active and available form of vitamin K2), MGP stops calcium from depositing in the arteries and blood vessels, returning it to the bloodstream so it can be used for other purposes such as building strong, dense bones.
+When the body has adequate amounts of vitamin K2 (specifically as menaquinone-7, or MK-7, it is said to be the most biologically active and available form of vitamin K2), MGP stops calcium from depositing in the arteries and blood vessels, returning it to the bloodstream so it can be used for other purposes such as building strong, dense bones.

 A three-year study (using a specific brand of vitamin K2 as MK-7) on 244 healthy postmenopausal women provided a breakthrough demonstration of vitamin K2’s effect on heart health.
-The group was randomly assigned to take a nutritional dose (180 mcg) of vitamin K2 as MK-7 daily or capsules for three years.
+The group was randomly assigned to take a nutritional dose (180 mcg) of vitamin K2 as MK-7 daily or placebo for three years.
 After three years of supplementation, the Stiffness Index ß in the MK-7 group had decreased significantly compared to the slight increase in the placebo group.
 Results confirmed that vitamin K2 as MK-7 not only inhibited age-related stiffening of the artery walls, but also made a statistically significant improvement of vascular elasticity.

 Mechanism of action.
 Vitamin K is not a single compound.
 It consists of a group of fat-soluble vitamins that are essential for the body to have normal coagulation activity and to utilize calcium for healthy bones, arteries and soft tissues.
 The vitamin K family is divided into vitamin K1 (i.e., one molecule, or “phylloquinone”) and vitamin K2 (i.e., a group of molecules, or menaquinones).